Infinity Travel Scarf Sewing Tutorial

 Step Three:

-TIP: If you’re having a hard time stitching the snap tape with your zipper foot, you can use your standard presser foot and stitch the tape with a wide zig-zag stitch.
+- TIP: If you’re having difficulty stitching the snap tape with your zipper foot, you can use your standard presser foot and sew the tape with a wide zig-zag stitch.
 Part of the zig-zag will be on the fabric, and part will be on the zipper tape.
 When you stitch the zig-zag on the folded edge of the fabric, part of the stitch will be off the fabric.

-Repeat for the other edge of the snap tape (you may need to move your needle or readjust your foot depending on your sewing machine).
+- Repeat this for the other edge of the snap tape (you may need to move your needle or readjust your foot, depending on your sewing machine).

 Step Four: